- All Topics

 - Buyer's Guide

 The “skills gap” or skilled worker shortage is a hot topic in industrial workplaces, but why and how bad is it?
-A recent Tooling U-SME study of more than 850 U.S. manufacturing companies revealed that 64 percent of respondents reported significant setbacks due to a shortage of skilled laborers.
+A 2018 Tooling U-SME study of more than 850 U.S. manufacturing companies revealed that 64% of respondents reported significant setbacks due to a shortage of skilled laborers.

 The U.S. Bureau of Labor Statistics and the Boston Consulting Group estimate that roughly 264,000 machinists will be needed in the next five years.
 Meanwhile, research and consulting firm Deloitte has predicted that a staggering 2 million U.S. manufacturing jobs will be vacant by 2025.